 Perform emergency diagnostic and treatment procedures, such as stomach suction, airway management, or heart monitoring, during ambulance ride.

-Observe, record, and report to physician the patient's condition or injury, the treatment provided, and reactions to drugs or treatment.
+Observe, record, and report the patient's condition or injury, the treatment provided, and reactions to drugs or treatment to a physician.

 East Arkansas Community College’s Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 East Arkansas Community College’s Paramedic Program received accreditation in May of 2010.
 The address of the CAAHEP is 1361 Park Street, Clearwater, Florida 33756.
 The telephone number is (727) 210-2354.
 The web address is http://www.caahep.org.